Steem-FOSSbot/steem-fossbot-voter/docs/ethos.md

 #### 1. Excellent algorithm

-To the best of our knowledge, this bot is the most flexible and intellegent bot freely available for use.
+To the best of our knowledge, this bot is the most flexible and intelligent bot freely available for use.
 The potential bot configurations are endless.

 No other bot uses NLP processing, article type inference, and wide use of statistics, not only about the post but about the author and those who've already voted on it.